-These Paleo gems are about to rock your Easter!
+These Paleo gems are about to rock your Holiday!

-I don’t know about you but deviled eggs are a requirement for Easter dinner at our house.
+I don’t know about you, but deviled eggs are a requirement for Easter at our house.
+These babies are so good they are at home in any holiday dinner!
 I love eggs prepared almost anyway – but there is something extra special about deviled eggs.
-They’re Fancy!
+They’re fancy!

-My grandmother’s original recipe is delicious and my mom usually makes them every year for Easter.
-No matter how many she makes there’s never enough of them.
-This year I wanted to make my own version of deviled eggs that’s been nutritionally optimized.
-These green deviled Easter eggs are Easy, Tasty and Full of Healthy Fat.
-What more could you want for Easter?
+My grandmother’s original recipe is delicious; so much so, my mom usually makes them every year for Easter.
+No matter how many she makes, there are never enough of them.
+This year I wanted to make my own version of deviled eggs – one that’s been nutritionally optimized.
+These green deviled Easter eggs are easy, tasty and full of healthy fat.
+What more could you want?

-Avocado subs in for the traditional mayo, adding a rich flavor and a gorgeous light green color to these deviled eggs.
-There is a little bit of maple syrup and a hint of smoked paprika to give these babies a smokey sweet note that pairs magically with the crumbled bacon.
+In this recipe Avocado serves as a substitute for the traditional mayo, this provides a rich flavor and gives the eggs a gorgeous light green color.
+There is also a little bit of maple syrup and a hint of smoked paprika added to give these babies a smokey sweet note that pairs magically with the crumbled bacon.
 Top the whole thing off with some finely diced tomatoes and chives and it really is a party in your mouth!

-I hope you enjoy these and if you do don’t be shy, share the recipe with friends via your favorite social media.
+I hope you enjoy these.
+If you do, don’t be shy, share the recipe with friends!

 Green Deviled Easter Eggs